-R. Donald Harvey, PharmD, director of Winship's Phase I Clinical Trials Section, has been appointed as Medical Director of the Clinical Trials Office (CTO) of Winship Cancer Institute of Emory University (Winship).
+R. Donald Harvey, PharmD, director of Winship's Phase I Clinical Trials Unit, has been appointed as Medical Director of the Clinical Trials Office (CTO) of Winship Cancer Institute of Emory University (Winship).

 Associate Director for Clinical Research, Bassel El-Rayes, MD, says this newly created position is in response to tremendous growth in the breadth of Winship's clinical trials program, and this role is critical to advance the successful execution of Winship's clinical research efforts.